 The principles of advocacy planning are similar to those of planning any other programme.
-You need to be clear about the objectives, targets, advocacy actions, and the monitoring and evaluation

-3 Empowerment is a process of change enabling people to make choices and transform these into desired actions and results.
-In doing so, people take control of their own life, improving their own position, setting their own agenda, gaining skills, developing confidence in themselves, solving problems and developing self-sufficiency from four dimensions: socio-cultural, economic, political and physical.

-4https://arrow.org.my/wp-content/uploads/2018/10/accessible%20pdf-5548/index.pdf.
-A story of Naripokkho, in the publication of Arrow.

-process.
-Because gender advocacy often involves highly sensitive issues, with different stakeholders having their own interests and political agendas, it would be useful for you to follow the following advocacy cycle step by step:

-- 1. Identifying the problem issue and strategies to solve them, - 2.
-Framing your advocacy work in a plan, - 3.
-Implementing it and, - 4.
-Developing the Monitoring and Evaluation Plan (see Figure 1).
+You need to be clear about the objectives, targets, advocacy actions, and the monitoring and evaluation process.
+Because gender advocacy often involves highly sensitive issues, with different stakeholders having their own interests and political agendas, it would be useful for you to follow the following advocacy cycle step by step (see figure 1): Identifying the problem issue and strategies, 2) framing your advocacy work in a plan, 3) implementing it and, 4) developing the Monitoring and evaluation plan (see Fig 1).
 All these steps are iterative and will need adapting as the cycle progresses.

-Identifying the issue, the strategies and the preliminary steps
+Identifying the issue, the strategies and the preliminary steps a.
+Identify the problem: what is the gender related issue to be addressed?
+Why is it important and to whom?
+This may have been highlighted through research; expressed as a demand by grassroots organizations (women's organization), or a specific target group; or it may have a normative basis; or be identified by comparison with good practice elsewhere.
+Does this problem have a policy dimension?
+What current policies reinforce the problem?
+Is there any specific gender dimension to this problem and is it affecting men and women differently?